MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ## Known limitations

 The following are current limitations of the automation center and its underlying data structure.
-Some of these limitations will be resolved as we continue to develop this feature.

 - Visualizations are based on top-level cloud flow runs only.
 - Only runs for solution-based cloud flows are available in the automation center.